yasmin2602/yasmin2602/README.md

 ## 🌱 What I'm Currently Doing
 - 💻 Exploring **backend development** with **Python** and **JavaScript**, as well as full-stack development using **C#**, **React**, and **.NET**.
 - 🔐 Learning more about **LLMs** (Large Language Models), **Network Security**, and cloud solutions like **AWS**.
 - 🚀 Building exciting projects to sharpen and grow my skills.
+- 📄 Working on my bachelor thesis with evidi, and experimenting with microsoft power platform.

 ---